Lemonade Pet Insurance Review

 Because pet insurance usually works via reimbursement — you pay the vet, submit a claim and the insurer sends you a check — it can take weeks to get your money back from many companies.
-And since vet bills can easily run to the thousands of dollars, waiting for a check can be frustrating at best.
+And since vet bills can easily run into thousands of dollars, waiting for a check can be frustrating at best.

 - Lemonade Pet Insurance Pros and Cons